abdullahshaghnoba/data-structures-and-algorithms/cc12/README_12.md

 ##  Returns : nothing

 ## dequeue method:
-## Removes a value based on the given pref from the front of the queue
+##  Removes a value based on the given pref from the front of the queue with an O(1) Time performance
 ##  Arguments: pref
 ##  Returns: the removed value from the front of the queue